 Does it matter which college I go to?

-- grants or other funding – in addition to any support provided by the University
+- Funding: you may wish to consider the college’s grants and other funding, in addition to any funding provided by the University.

 Where are the colleges located?